Draupadi Ka Danda

 Draupadi Ka Danda (English: Draupadi's Hill) are two peaks in the Gangotri range of Garhwal Himalaya in Uttarakhand, India.
 The Dokriani glacier emerges from the northern slope of the mountain.

 The heights of the peaks are uncertain.
 In various literature, elevation has been reported as 5,670 metres, 5716m or sometimes above 6000m.

 On the morning of 4 October 2022, a team of 41 climbers from Nehru Institute of Mountaineering attempting Draupadi Ka Danda II were hit by an avalanche a few hundred meters below the summit.
-It was a team of 34 advance mountaineering course trainees and 7 instructors.
-The dead bodies of twenty-seven were recovered during rescue operations, and two mountaineers could not be found.
+The team comprised 34 advance mountaineering course trainees and seven instructors.
+The bodies of 27 climbers were recovered during rescue operations, but two mountaineers could not be found.

 Etymology

 The name Draupadi Ka Danda is derived from the combination of two words, Draupadi (A character of Mahabharata Epic) and danda meaning "peak".

 Legends

-As per local folklore, the Pandavas and their wife Draupadi, the central figures of the Hindu epic, Mahabharata had traversed through the area, also known as Devbhumi, (God's own land) on their way to heaven.
+According to folklore, the Pandavas and their wife Draupadi, the central figures of the Hindu epic, Mahabharata had traversed through the area, also known as Devbhumi, (God's own land) on their way to heaven.
 Just before being carried into the higher regions, Draupadi had planted her staff (similar to modern-day hiking sticks) into the ground.
 The mountain is believed to exist where the staff once stood.